mlabs-haskell/plutus-simple-model/README.md

 ## Ledger reexports

 As plutus-ledger is not available with removing plutus-apps dependency.
 We still provide some useful functionality from it.
-It's placed under `Plutus.Test.Model.Ledger`:
+It's placed under `Plutus.Model.Ledger`:

 * `Ledger.Ada`  - `Ada` type wrapper and functions for it
 * `Ledger.Scripts` - useful functions to calculate hashes